CDCgov/template/README.md

 # Place holder for Repository Name
 This repository was created for use by CDC programs to collaborate on public health surveillance related projects in support of the CDC Surveillance Strategy.
 Github is not hosted by the CDC, but is used by CDC and its partners to share information and collaborate on software.

+## -----Replace me --------------
-## This repository specific READ ME instructions go here
+### This repository specific READ ME instructions go here

+Replace everything within this section demarcated with “------“ with material appropriate about your repo that is useful to your developers and users like installation steps, user guide etc.
+## ------ Stop replacing me -----

 ## Public Domain
 This repository constitutes a work of the United States Government and is not